Dakraid/CharaManager/README.md

 # LICENSE

-This project is licensed under AGPL-3.0 (see included LICENSE file).
+This project is licensed under AGPLv3.0 (see included LICENSE file).

-An extra provision in addition is that this project may not be used in a commercial context under any circumstance unless an specific license has been granted by the owner.
+**NOTE: This project may not be used in a commercial context under any circumstance unless a commercial license has been granted by the owner.
+This stipulation applies on top of the AGPLv3 license.**

+# Credits

+This project is build using VueJS, NuxtJS, and Shadcn-Vue (and more).

+Thanks to Cohee and the other SillyTavern developers for helping me with parsing the data from the PNGs.

+Many thanks to the nice people over at the SillyTavern Discord for providing feedback and guidance.
+Especially Cohee, Wolfsblvt, Nyx, and others!